-MainFirst: The main XMP is the first XMP packet in the file and is located near the front of the file.
-The XMP should be in front of as much PostScript content as possible.

-- MainLast: The main XMP is the last XMP packet in the file and is located near the back of the file.
-The XMP should be behind as much PostScript content as possible. - ▶ NoMain: There is no main XMP packet for the PostScript file.
-The file might still contain XMP packets, for example within embedded EPS sections or attached to internal objects.

-Notes: The XMP location option applies to both the location of the main XMP in the file and to its position relative to other object-level XMP.
+- MainFirst: The main XMP is the first XMP packet in the file and is located near the front of the file.
+The XMP should be in front of as much PostScript content as possible. - MainLast: The main XMP is the last XMP packet in the file and is located near the back of the file.
+The XMP should be behind as much PostScript content as possible. - NoMain: There is no main XMP packet for the PostScript file.
+The file might still contain XMP packets, for example within embedded EPS sections or attached to internal objects. - NOTE 1 The XMP location option applies to both the location of the main XMP in the file and to its position relative to other object-level XMP.
 The main XMP packet must be before all other XMP if MainFirst is used; it must be after all other XMP if MainLast is used.
-It is not necessary for the other XMP packets to be adjacent to the main packet.

-When EPS files are concatenated, it is necessary to provide a new set of PostScript header comments for the aggregate, and optionally new a main XMP packet.
+It is not necessary for the other XMP packets to be adjacent to the main packet. - NOTE 2 When EPS files are concatenated, it is necessary to provide a new set of PostScript header comments for the aggregate, and optionally new a main XMP packet.
 Otherwise the XMP marker comment from the first EPS portion would erroneously be taken to refer to the aggregate.

-Document-level XMP in PostScript
+1.6.2.1.2Document-level XMP in PostScript

 This section assumes that PostScript devices are level 2 or newer, and that Distiller version 6.0 or newer is used.
-Compatibility issues are discussed in "Compatibility with Distiller 5 for PostScript" on page 52 and "LanguageLevel 1 for PostScript and EPS" on page 52.
+Compatibility issues are discussed in 1.6.2.1.5, "Compatibility with Distiller 5 for PostScript" and 1.6.2.1.6, "LanguageLevel 1 for PostScript and EPS".